-Summing u.
-Louisiana.
-But suppose that so monstous a wrong should be a tempted as to recognize these persons (the returning board) as having lawful and rightful authority to rule over Lousiana, even then the Commission will not, the Democrates believe, venture to justify and accept the unlawful and fraudulent acts by which the returning board caused to disappear from the poll lists a majority of ten thousand cast for Mr. Tilden, and to substitute in its place a pretended majority of several thousand for Mr. Hayes.
-They cannot touch the proceedings of the board anywhere without coming upon wro. g or upon violation of the State law, under which it is bound to act.
-It' testimony is admitted will be shown that the board had no authority under the law to count the Electoral vote; that its four Republican men bers refused, in violation of the law, to admit even a single Democratic member; that they offered the vote of the State for sale; that they threw out votes in violation of law; that they procured fraudulent certificates of intimidation to be made at New Orleans, whereas the law expressly provides that certificates must be made at the place of voting and within twenty-four hours after the election.
-They will be shown that, without such unlawful and fraudulent protests, the vote of the State must have been given to the Tilden Electors, and if they should venture still deeper into these matters they would discover in the very preparations for the election by the Kellogg usurpers the clearest viplations of right and law-properly registered voters erased from the registry and their proests refused a hearing; fraudulent registrations protected where they favored the usu pers; the officers charged with the registration of voters and the election officers throughout the State either themselves candidates for re-election or holding places under Kellogg, and in numerous instances not residents of the parishes where they were sent to supervise the registration and election.
-Thus they would find Ital n, Stare registar, a candidate for the Legislature; eight upervisors of elections in New Orlean's Customhouse officers: the supervisor for Quachita a collector of internal revenue: the supervisor for Claiborne Parish a clerk in the New Orleans Postoffice, and not resident in the parish; the supervisor for St. Tammany a resident of New Orleans; the supervisor for Madison a resident of Alabama, under indictment in New Orleans for burglary; the supervisor for East Baton Rouge lately a member of the Mississippi Legislature, and before that a resident of New Ow leans, and so on to the end of the chapter .-Having been shown all these things can the Electoral Commission hone-tly decide to give the vote of Louisiana to the Republican candidates?
-We await with deep solicitude the answer of the Communission to this very important question .- N. Y. Herald.
+Summing up Louisie But suppose that so monstous But suppose that so monstous a wrong should be a tempted as to recognize these persons (the returning board) as having lawful and rightful authority to rule over Lousiana, even then the Commission will note the Democrates believe, venture to justify and accept the unlawful and fraudulent acts by which the returning board caused to disappear from the poll lists a majorty of ten thousand cast for Mr. Tilden, and to substitute in its place a pretended majority of several thousand for Mr. Hayes.
+They cannot ouch the proceedings of the board anywhere without coming upon wrong or upon violation of the State law, under which it is bound to act.
+If testimony is admitted will be shown that the board had no authority under the law to count the [Electoral vote; that its four Republican men bers refused, in violation of the law, to admit even a single Democratic member; that they offered the vote of the State for sale; that they threw out votes in violation of law; that they procured fraudulent certificates of intimidation o be made at New Orleans, whereas the law expressly provides that certificates must be made hours after the election.
+They will be shown that, without such unlawful and fraudulent protests, the vote of the State must have been givon to the Tilden Electors, and if they should venture still deeper into these matters they would discover in the very preparations for the election by the Kellogg usurpers the clearest violations of right and law-properly registered voters erased from the registry and their protesta refused a hearing; fraudulent registratio protected where they favored the usurpers; the flicers charged with the registration of voters and the election officers throughout the State either themselves candidates for re-election or either themselves candidates for re-election or holding places under Kellogg, and in numerous instances not residents of the parishes where they were sent to supervise the stration and election.
+Thus they would find Helin, State registar, a candidate for the Legislature; eight supervisors of elections in New Orleans Custom-house officers; the supervisor for Ouachita a cellegior of internal resource. collector of internal revenue: the supervisor for Claiborne Parish a clerk in the New Orleans Postoffice, and not resident in the parish; the supervisor for St. Tammany a resident of New Orleans: the supervisor for Madison a resident of Alabama, under indictment in New Orleans for burglary; the supervisor for East Baton Rouge lately a member of the Mississippi Legislature, and before that a resident of New eans, and so on to the end of the chapter .-Having been shown all these things can the Electoral Commission honertly decide to give the vote of Louisiana to the Republican candi-